COVID-19 Precautions for Playing Croquet – 15th May 2021

 We all need to follow this statement in order to keep ourselves and others SAFE.

-It should be noted that The Whitworth toilets and tea room are now open.
+It should be noted that The Whitworth tea room is now open.
+Toilets should be available between 10am and 4pm.

 As the Government change advice and when the CA issue new guidance this statement will be modified and members informed.
 Until an amendment is issued this statement shall be adhered to.